Supply Lists for Ms. Lisa’s classes

 PDFs for students to print at home

-2. Homework & Practice Workbook for classwork review (we call this “Bluey”) This notebook helps students review concepts through the year and speeds up review because the problems are printed on the page.
+2. Homework & Practice Workbook for classwork review (we call this “Bluey”) This notebook helps students review concepts throughout the year and speeds up review because the problems are printed on the page.
 This 2011 consumable notebook is now out of print.
-Print one section a month.
+(But there are often copies on Amazon for $10-15) If you don’t buy a copy, print out these sections and put them in your math binder (you can also keep some of it at home if it makes your backpack heavy.)
 Pages 0-20,

 Pages 21-30, Pages 31-40, Pages 41-50,